rails/rails/guides/source/active_job_basics.md

 ### Failed Jobs and Retries

-Solid Queue doesn’t provide automatic retries; it relies on Active Job for that.
 Failed jobs will be stored in the `solid_queue_failed_executions` table.
 You can inspect and retry them manually, for example:

 ```ruby
 failed_execution = SolidQueue::FailedExecution.find(1)